opendevshop/devshop/aegir_ansible_inventory/README.md

     $ ansible db -i ansible-inventory.php -m command -a 'pwd'
     $ ansible http -i ansible-inventory.php -m command -a 'drush status'

+See the "Patterns" section in the ansible documentation on more wansiays to target servers: http://docs.ansible.com/ansible/intro_patterns.html

 1. Use "all" to run on all servers
 2. Use "db" to run on all "db" servers.
 3. Use "mysql" to run on all servers using the "mysql" service.